Vito-lab/Exam-Quiz-Page-Series/README.md

     added Toon Mechanic in Open Tasks' Mechanic options;
     added Effect text visibility in card's image; added lowercase/uppercase insensibility in "assessorsOpen" folder's files when assessing values of Open Tasks' Effect fields;
+    added quick question's result details navigation which scrolls into view the result details of the question user pressed.
+This navigation becomes from answer color icon near to it's respective question icon;
     added Music with button to mute and unmute it;
     added "Go back to top" button;
     added Result Details of Test Questions button with Test details window and info;